 But writing a resume is not as easy as it used to be.
-You have to write a stellar resume to demonstrate your suitability for the position.
-AND your resume must have most, if not all the correct keywords to pass the Applicant Tracking System (ATS) that some companies use as an electronic gatekeeper to sieve out the right job applications.
+This post will share some great writing tips to demonstrate your suitability for the position. and how to select the right keywords to pass the Applicant Tracking System (ATS) that some companies use as an electronic gatekeeper to sieve out the right job applications.

-Hence, it is essential to spend some time on crafting your resume.
-It will be well-worth the effort.
+Hence, it is essential to spend some time crafting your resume.
+It will be well worth the effort.

 A typical resume should be about two-pages long.
 But HR professionals I spoke to shares that it is okay if it over-ran to 3 pages.
 What is more important is your work knowledge/experience is amply highlighted in the resume.